Skip to main content

 To specify the set of tests to run, say "debug generate subset", or if you haven't installed the cursorless-talon-dev files, run the VSCode task "Generate test subset file".
 To do this, choose "Tasks: Run Task" from the command pallete.

-To run the specified subset of tests, use the "Run test subset" launch config instead of the usual "Extension Tests".
+To run the specified subset of tests, say "debug test subset" (or use the "Run test subset" launch config).

 If you need to edit the subset of tests to run in the future, you can say "debug edit subset".